tobek/laminae/notes.md

     + capitalize demonyms
     + capitalize alignments
     + capitalize in-plane groups and places like Scaffold, Procession, Patterners, Tillers
-    + capitalize "The" in plane names? have been NOT, e.g. "the Netherlands" or "the Levant" (although "The Hague" why?)
+    + capitalize "The" article in plane names? have been NOT, e.g. "the Netherlands" or "the Levant" (although "The Hague" why?)
         * doing so is a little pretentious?
         * note that wiki doesn't link the "the" in "the Netherlands"
+        * the gambia, the bahamas, other examples: https://www.businessinsider.com/why-ukraine-isnt-the-ukraine-and-why-that-matters-now-2013-12
     + prime? so far yes for both Prime planes and Primes as being, Prime-wards, etc.

 ## Grammatical person